tatut/specql/README.md

 or the like.

 This library intends to provide the most common case of CRUD queries and defer to SQL on the more difficult ones.

+Specql can use VIEWs in the database just like tables, so you can write your complex queries as views and use them via specql.